iamnotmega/rustcast/README.md

 # Rustcast - an alternative to Raycast thats open source and in rust

-> Raycast & Rustcast are productivity tools.
+> Rustcast, Raycast and PowerToys are productivity tools.
 They provide a popup search bar
 > that people can use to do many things, like opening apps, calculators,
 > quick-notes, etc.